 Design, Delegate, Disappear: The Architecture of One

 When I first heard that one person could run a real company today, I laughed.
 Not a side hustle.
-A real business—with customers, infrastructure and revenue.
-It sounded like startup fantasy, or worse: a slick sales pitch.
+A real business with customers and revenue.
+It sounded like startup fantasy, or worse, a slick sales pitch.

 Until recently, the idea was absurd.
-Sure, a solo founder could launch a product, trend on Hacker News, maybe even scale—for a moment.
-But then reality hit: tickets piled up, the backend broke, customers churned, growth flatlined.
-Running a real business wasn’t just hard—it was structurally impossible for one person.
-Too much complexity.
-Too much context.
-Too little calendar.
+Sure, a solo founder could launch a product, get some attention, maybe even scale for a moment.
+But then reality hit.
+Work piled up.
+Things broke.
+Customers churned.
+Growth stalled.
+Running a real business wasn’t just hard.
+It was structurally impossible for one person.
+There was too much complexity, too much context to hold at once, and never enough time.

 Most solo founders still drown.
 They try to outwork complexity instead of outdesigning it.